xiaolu1/as1/README.md

 as1
 ===

-Usage:
 This is the readme file for my first assignment TODO list application.
 This application can add, archive, email or delete the TODO items.

+Usage:

-It will require the user to type on the eidttext and press the button save to add item in the todoList.
+The application will require the user to type on the eidttext and press the button save to add item in the todoList.
 When the users press the delete button, it will delete all items that are checked in the todoList and the archivedList.
 When the users press the archive button, it will put all checked todo items into the archivedList and put all checked archived items into the todoList.
 When the users press email, it will get to a new page and ask the user for the emaill address.
 Then the app will call an app that can send email and send email for the users.
 The email address is set to be the input from the users and the subject is set to be "Selected Todo items from the TODO list application".
 And the body of email will be the checked todo items and archived items before the user press the email buttom.